debevv/nanoMODBUS/README.md

 ### Platform functions argument

-Platform functions can access arbitrary user data through their `void* arg` argument.
+Platform functions and server callbacks can access arbitrary user data through their `void* arg` argument.
 The argument is useful, for example, to pass the connection a function should operate on.
 Its initial value can be set inside the `nmbs_platform_conf` struct when creating the `nmbs_t` instance, and changed at any time via the `nmbs_set_platform_arg` API method.